What Does the Graduate School Advisory Board Do?

 In 2013, in recognition of his passion for graduate education, Lanyon was named chair of the Special Committee on Graduate Education by Provost Karen Hanson and the chair of the Faculty Consultative Committee.

-The Board meets monthly during the academic year (September-May), with the exception of the month of January.
-Meetings are held on the second Tuesday of the month, unless otherwise noted, and last for 60 minutes.
-Due to concerns related to COVID-19 and the need for social distancing, GSAB meetings are held via Zoom.
+The Board meets 4 times throughout the academic year (October, December, February, and April).
+Meetings are held via Zoom on the second Tuesday of the month, unless otherwise noted, and last for 60 minutes.

 Faculty: Tenured or tenure-track faculty members with graduate education responsibility from research-based master’s and doctoral programs can serve on the GSAB.
 Faculty with administrative appointments of 50% or greater, or who hold the titles of associate dean or assistant dean are not eligible to serve.